rcos/observatory-new/CONTRIBUTING.md

 Please read the following guidelines before opening an issue or pull request.

+## Hooks

+There are 2 git hooks as part of this project:

+1. Before every commit `cargo fmt` is run to clean up code.
+2. Before every push `cargo check` is run to verify that the code compiles correctly.

+These are to ensure that the project maintains code quality.

 ## Conduct

 Please conduct yourself in a respectful and professional manner.